 The permit application will not be reviewed unless the permit application fee is paid.

-Download the Multiple Animal Permit Application and Checklist (PDF 249 KB).
+Alternatively, you can submit a Multiple Animal Permit Application and Checklist (PDF 249 KB) form along with all required documents via email, post or in person.
+If your application is approved, the fee (if applicable) must be paid before the permit can be issued.
 Have your animal registration tag numbers handy as you'll need them to complete the application.

 Private Bag No 3 PO